xmikos/cryptboot/README.md

 This will mount `/boot` partition and EFI System partition, properly upgrade your system with distributions package manager, update and sign GRUB boot loader and finally unmount `/boot` partition and EFI System partition.
+We hook the call to `grub-install` by putting a simple `grub-install` script into `/usr/local/bin` to call `cryptboot update-grub`.
+This will prevent failing to boot if someone (or a script) calls `grub-install` without signing the bootloader afterwards.

 Help